mpayson/arcgis-js-resources/README.md

 #### `pipetiles` [code](/pipetiles.html) | [live](https://mpayson.github.io/arcgis-js-res/pipetiles.html)

 > Same as `pipebins`, but with a [hosted tile layer](https://doc.arcgis.com/en/arcgis-online/manage-data/publish-tiles-from-features.htm) instead of a bin feature layer.
-To mix it up, you can also query capacity statistics _on the server_ by selecting an area of interest at any scale
+To mix it up, you can also select an area of interest at any scale to query capacity / features _on the server_